jeetsukumaran/vim-indentwise/README.md

 line is indented (as opposed to the "indent-*depth*", which is just the indentation amount of a line).

+### Movements by Block Scope

+- `[%`  : Move to beginning of block scope (i.e., move to the line just after the previous line of lesser indent).
+- `]%   : Move to end of block scope (i.e., move to the line just before the next line of greater indent).

 ### Customization

 If you are unhappy with the default key-mappings you can provide your own by